 No matter how the cylinders are keyed you will be charged a flat rate for each rekey usually between $14 to $20 each.
 You will also be charged for each provided key usually between $3 to $6 depending on the type of key your system uses, as well as a standard service call.

 If you feel that you could benefit from a master key system, give us a call and get a free quote.
 These systems are very flexible and can be modified to fit any customer’s unique needs.
+If you’re interested in other forms of business security, consider buying an office safe in Houston, a video camera installation, or an Access Control system.
+We can easily set these up in addition to a master key system to ensure your business is always secure.
 Call today for your free quote!
 832-534-8687